-The new open space provision envisaged is generally in conformity with Local Plan Policy HP6 (New Sports, Open Space and Recreation Development).
-The policy also has regard to NPPF paragraphs 92 (aiming to achieve healthy, inclusive and safe places which are safe and accessible - e.g. high quality public space where active and continual use is encouraged - and which enable and support healthy lifestyles - e.g. through sports facilities, allotments); 93 (planning positively for use of open space); para 98 (access to high quality open spaces is important for the health and well-being of communities); and para 84 (developing accessible local services and community facilities such as sports venues and open space in rural areas).
+- 5.1.18 The intention to include a policy addressing new green space provision was supported by over 85% of respondents in the 2021 Policy Intentions Document Consultation, with specific requests for a multi-use games area and a playground for small children, underpinned by more general concerns regarding the lack of activities for young people, particularly teenagers.
+The earlier 2015 community survey had already indicated particular support for the provision of allotments.
+As a result of comments in the 2021 consultation, the decision was taken to amend the use of the term 'green space' to 'open space' to better reflect the new uses being addressed through the policy.
+Over 80% of 2022 consultation respondents supported the resultant policy approach in the Pre-Submission plan. - 5.1.19 The new open space provision envisaged is generally in conformity with Local Plan Policy HP6 (New Sports, Open Space and Recreation Development).
+The policy also has regard to NPPF paragraphs 96 (aiming to achieve healthy, inclusive and safe places which are safe and accessible - e.g. high quality public space where active and continual use is encouraged - and which enable and support healthy lifestyles - e.g. through sports facilities, allotments); 97 (planning positively for use of open space); para 102 (access to high quality open spaces is important for the health and well-being of communities); and para 88 (developing accessible local services and community facilities such as sports venues and open space in rural areas).